 - Boredom – Lack of activity and stimulus that they need for mental stimulation.
 Betta fish need to release their energy or will show aggressive behavior.

 - Keeping more than one male betta in a tank – If you really want to make your betta fish angry, this will be a fight waiting to happen.

 - If the tank water is too warm – The water temperature for betta fish should remain consistent.
-Water that rises above their normal temperature will increase their activity and your betta can get more angry than usual.
+Water that rises above the normal temperature will increase its activity, and your betta can get angrier than usual.

 - If you feed them the wrong type of food or too little – A hungry betta will let you know its displeasure.